mdabrowski1990/optimization/README.md

 ### Logging
-If you are interested in logging optimization process progress, you can:
+If you are interested in logging optimization process, you can:
 - use ```Logger``` (build-in functionality)
 ```python
 import optimization